eltha9/blog_php/readme.md

     - `hash_comment`: hash of the comment
     - `hash_topic`: hash of topic
     - `signaled`: numbers of time the topic is signaled

+## Admin system comming soon

+front for the dev, back for the work :)